m4xshen/smartcolumn.nvim/README.md

 ```

 - [packer.nvim](https://github.com/wbthomason/packer.nvim)

 ```Lua
 use "m4xshen/smartcolumn.nvim"
 ```

 - [vim-plug](https://github.com/junegunn/vim-plug)

 ```VimL
 Plug "m4xshen/smartcolumn.nvim"
 ```

 2. Setup the plugin in your `init.lua`.
-This step is not needed with lazy.nvim if `opts` is set as above.
+This step is not needed with lazy.nvim
+   if `opts` is set as above.

 ```Lua
 require("smartcolumn").setup()
 ```

 ## 🔧 Configuration

-You can pass your config table into the `setup()` function or `opts` if you use lazy.nvim.
+You can pass your config table into the `setup()` function or `opts` if you use
+lazy.nvim.

 The available options:

 - `colorcolumn` (strings or table) : screen columns that are highlighted
   - `"80"` (default)
   - `{ "80", "100" }`
-- `disabled_filetypes` (table of strings) : the `colorcolumn` will be disabled under the filetypes in this table
+- `disabled_filetypes` (table of strings) : the `colorcolumn` will be disabled
+  under the filetypes in this table
   - `{ "help", "text", "markdown" }` (default)
-  - `{ "NvimTree", "lazy", "mason", "help" }`
+  - `{ "NvimTree", "lazy", "mason", "help", "checkhealth", "lspinfo", "noice", "Trouble","fish", "zsh"}`
-- `scope` (strings): the plugin only checks whether the lines within scope exceed colorcolumn
+- `scope` (strings): the plugin only checks whether the lines within scope
+  exceed colorcolumn
   - `"file"` (default): current file
   - `"window"`: visible part of current window
   - `"line"`: current line
-- `custom_colorcolumn` (table or function returning string): custom `colorcolumn` values for different filetypes
+- `custom_colorcolumn` (table or function returning string): custom
+  `colorcolumn` values for different filetypes
   - `{}` (default)
   - `{ ruby = "120", java = { "180", "200"} }`
   - you can also pass a function to handle more complicated logic: